demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 20. microsoft-atp-stop-and-quarantine-file
 ---
-Stop execution of a file on a machine and delete it.
+Stop the execution of a file on a machine and delete it.
 ##### Required Permissions
 Machine.StopAndQuarantine
 ##### Base Command